Administrators during a special meeting said that their budgets for the 2012-13 school year will not change much from this year's spending plan.

-A food service agreement that was approved by the board last year is bringing in money for the district, but is also putting miles on the food service van.
+A that was approved by the board last year is bringing in money for the district, but is also putting miles on the food service van.

 "With the additional revenues, we may be able to buy a van with that," Lorentzen said.

 Student and Administrative Services director Kevin Burger said that his department runs on "a very small budget for what we do."